Skip to main content

 Text-to-give campaigns

 Text-to-give fundraising works by asking donors to text a specific custom keyword to a designated short code number.
-For example, “Text GIVE10 to 12345 to donate $10.”
+For example, a text-to-give platform might let you send a text that says, “Text GIVE10 to 12345 to donate $10.”

 This donation amount is added to the donor’s phone bill or deducted from their prepaid credit.